 Interested in owning nine pieces of folk art by local artists?
 Want to support locally-sourced folk arts, made in the community, reflecting significant local traditions?

-Be a part of the Philadelphia Folklore Project's first-ever Community Supported Art Program (CSA)!
+Be a part of the Philadelphia Folklore Project's Community Supported Art Program (CSA)!
 Typically, a CSA (where the A stands for agriculture) is a chance for consumers to invest in local farms: they pay upfront to receive a weekly "share" of vegetables.
-This new art program is modeled after a traditional CSA but instead of garlic, chard and tomatoes, "shareholders" receive original artwork made by local artists working in community-based and traditional arts.
+This new art program is modeled after a traditional CSA but instead of garlic, chard and tomatoes, "shareholders" purchase original artwork made by local artists working in community-based and traditional arts.

 Participating artists and what you get:

 1. Ra'sheeda Bey, "Worry Doll": As a child, growing up in Philadelphia, Ra'sheeda remembers making dolls from old socks, stockings, and scraps of fabric left over from the quilts and clothing that she, her mother, and grandmother made.
 Ra'sheeda says, "My dolls are made with pride, dignity and love from the grassroots up!"

 2. Alma Luz Castro, oshie (Japanese paper-folding): Alma has been making dolls since she was a child.
 In addition to the oshie, paper folding mounted on mats, that is her CSA offering, she makes kami ningyo (Japanese paper dolls), kimekomi ningyo (Japanese miniature dolls), kusudama (pompadours: balls with 600 folds), oyama (adult dolls), and boxes.